Published 19 Apr 2020

 How reliable are data centres?

-This means mains power is taken from more than one supplier and is backed up by on-site generators.
-These automatically engage if mains power is lost.
+• Power redundancy: Mains power is sourced from more than one utility provider and backed up by on-site generators, which automatically activate if primary power is lost.

 Colocation data centre support